Infinite sequences via Lie algebra actions for oligomorphic groups: Introduction

 Let $k$ be a field.
 Let $G\subseteq \Sym(X)$ be an oligomorphic permutation group.
 We equip $G$ with the topology induced by the discrete topology on $X$.
 The following are the key definitions. \begin{defA}[Definition \ref{definition par} and \ref{definition tensor power}] Consider the $G$-set

 We define the \textit{$X$-th tensor power of $k^r$} as the Schwartz space

 \end{defA} The Schwartz space in the context of oligomorphic groups was introduced in \cite{harmansnowden22}, and serves as a particularly well-behaved linearization.
 Most importantly its subspace of $G$-invariants has a natural basis labeled by $G$-orbits on $\pa_r(X)$.
 If $X$ is finite, $(k^r)^{\otimes X}$ is the usual tensor power $(k^r)^{\otimes |X|}$, cf.\ \Cref{example: finite Y}. \begin{thmA}[Theorem \ref{theorem lie algebra action} and \ref{theorem: Stanley's argument}] Let $\mu$ be a measure of $G$ with values in $k$ in the sense of \cite{harmansnowden22}. \begin{enumerate} \item There is a natural action of the Lie algebra $\gl_r(k)\acts (k^r)^{\otimes X}$ depending on $\mu$, which commutes with the action of $G$. \item In the special case $r=2$, $k=\C$, this gives an action of $\sl_2(\C)\acts \H_{G,X}^{\star}$ on the orbit-algebra.
-If $X$ is infinite, then this representation decomposes as a direct sum of lowest weight $\sl_2(\C)$-Verma modules. \end{enumerate} \end{thmA} The decomposition into Verma modules gives a representation-theoretic meaning to Cameron's result about monotonicity of the infinite sequence $\left(\left| G\backslash \binom{X}{n} \right|\right)_{n\in \mN}$.
-Indeed each Verma module corresponds to the infinite constant sequence $1,1,1,1,\ldots$, so this decomposition implies monotonicity in a Stanley fashion.
+If $X$ is infinite, then this representation has a (possibly infinite) ascending filtration whose subquotients are lowest weight $\sl_2(\C)$-Verma modules. \end{enumerate} \end{thmA} The filtration by Verma modules gives representation theoretic meaning to Cameron's result about monotonicity of the infinite sequence $\left(\left| G\backslash \binom{X}{n} \right|\right)_{n\in \mN}$, since each Verma module corresponds to the constant $1$-sequence $1,1,1,1,\ldots$.
+This unifies Stanley's and Cameron's approaches.